CodeOp-tech/advanced-sql/README.md

 - Functions

-**Requirements**: You should have finished your previous assignment in order to do this assignments as we will be using the database created from that assignment.
+**Requirements**: You should have finished your previous assignment in order to do this assignment as we will be using the shop database.

 ## Setup